Which One Do You Need?

 In the Sonicare range, there are basically FOUR types of replacement brushes.

-4. Finally, if you have the new DiamondClean Philips Sonicare toothbrush, you will need the special DiamondClean heads.
+Fourth type.
+Finally, if you have the more recent DiamondClean Philips Sonicare toothbrush, you will need the special DiamondClean heads.
 No other Sonicare replacement brushes will fit the DiamondClean!

 Which size of sonicare brush heads?